 When the training is complete, the training code D83 can be entered into the leader's training record.
 Counselors who complete this training and Youth Protection training are considered "trained" as Nova counselors by the BSA.

-Participants should be given a Certificate of Training (BSA SKU #615012) upon completion of the course after review by a member of the training team.
+Participants should be given a Certificate of Training (BSA SKU #615012) upon completion of the course.